zizhaozhang/Tools-for-Caffe/README.md

 # Tools-for-Caffe
-Various tools useful for playing with Caffe written Python
+Various tools useful for playing with Caffe written in Python
+- Convert images to lmdb (support matrix groundtruth)
+- Print and compare architectures